3D Printer Resin vs Filament: Comparing Pros And Cons

 What is Resin 3D Printing?

 In resin 3D printing, a liquid resin is used to create 3D objects.
-The resin gets cured with light in a continuous process using several thin coats that are added one after another.
+The resin is cured with light in a continuous process, using several thin coats added one after another.

-An SLA printer uses UV laser technology, which is guided to a specific point within a thick resin bath by a laser and, in this liquid bath, generates shapes in the mesh, resulting in smoother and more detailed prints.
+An SLA printer uses a UV laser to target specific points within a thick resin bath, creating shapes in the liquid that form smoother and more detailed prints.
 For large parts or complex designs, it is ideal.

 As a result, resin printing provides a smooth finish even when complex geometries are used.
 It is used for medical implants as well as artistic works.